tprochnow/webpage/content/projects/College Ego Networks/index.md

 date = 2019-07-26

 # Project title.
-title = "Summer Care Physical Activity"
+title = "College Ego Networks"

 # Project summary to display on homepage.
 summary = "Impact of physical activity and friendships at summer care programs"